-IGFS provides fund administration services to the Counsel Funds, including valuation, recording, monitoring and reporting on the derivative transactions that are entered into the Counsel Funds' portfolio records.
+The Fund Administrator provides services to the Counsel Funds, including valuation, recording, monitoring and reporting on the derivative transactions that are entered into the Counsel Funds' portfolio records.

 Our Portfolio Management Department also executes derivatives transactions.
 Each transaction is entered and valuations are recorded at the time of initial entry by a qualified staff member who has met threshold education and experience requirements.
-Each transaction is then reviewed and verified by the Chief Investment Officer ("CIO") and confirmed with the counterparty.
-Valuations of derivative securities are carried out according to the procedures described under "Valuation of Portfolio Securities" on page 16.
+Valuations of derivative securities are carried out according to the procedures described under "Valuation of Portfolio Securities".